netsensei/Rum/README.md

 hosts, databases and the like.
 The aim is to keep your development setup as clean as a whistle.

+WARNING: INSTALL AT YOUR OWN RISK!
+THIS IS STILL AN UNFINISHED PROJECT.
+Rum will interact (add/remove) with your installation, so things might break severely.

 Features
 --------